hkvinge/hkvinge.github.io/teaching.md

 Math 17B - Calculus for Biology and Medicine (At UC Davis)

 Undergraduate research is important to me.
-I am currently working with some undergraduates on a low-resolution face recognition [project](https://github.com/hkvinge/CSU-low-res-face-recognition) with convolutionneural nets.
+I am currently working with some undergraduates on a low-resolution face recognition [project](https://github.com/hkvinge/CSU-low-res-face-recognition).